pleabargain/svg_turtle_fun/README.md

 What I quickly realized that since each letter is it's own function, I would need to think about running each one separately!

 I SHOULD have made a grid to draw out the location of each coordinate.
 Maybe even graphed a background in Turtle first... later.
 It's time for dinner.

+# todo1
+Pass functions to functions

+e.g. I have a spiral function.

+Pass the triangle function to the spiral function.

+# todo2
+Figure out the fill option

+# todo3

+# challenge1
+Draw shapes randomly on screen but don't let them touch.

+# challenge2
+Add argv to activate varables from command line

+# challenge3
+Stack geometry on center of highest point of geometry

+# challenge 4